AMNAALMGLY/prediction-of-human-locomortor-activity/README.md

-Uploaded in this repositery a list of codes & function used for a project for the recognition of human locomotor activities using different Ml models , the data first denoised, segmented , features extracted & selected & finally fed to the "parameter tuned" models.
+Uploaded in this repositery a list of codes & functions used for a Study of using different Ml models/methods for the recognition of human locomotor activities from wearable sensor.
+The objective was to investigae the suitability of some models/methods/features over the others by measures of performances metrices.
+The data was first denoised, segmented , then features  were extracted & selected & finally fed to the "parameter tuned" models.

 The code for every step mentioned above is included.